marcusoftnet/marcusoftnet.github.io/_posts/2025-05-12-git-hooks-for-cleaner-blog.md

 Turns out - there's a built-in Git-tool for that.

-Let me show you how I did that.
+Let me show you how I put these things together to make a guarded check-in that don't allow spelling or linting errors to be committed into the repository.

 <!-- excerpt-end -->